-We plan to initiate an SAD trial, which we refer to as the PREVAIL Study, evaluating the effects of acute dosing of BNC210 on performance anxiety, using a standardized public speaking challenge.
+We plan to initiate an SAD trial evaluating the effects of acute dosing of BNC210 on performance anxiety, using a standardized public speaking challenge.
 We are building on the favorable attributes of our novel tablet formulation with a rapid absorption profile reaching maximal concentrations in the blood between 45 to 105 minutes, providing the potential for on demand use to treat symptoms of social anxiety which result from often predictable anxiety-provoking stressors.
 Furthermore, FDA's prior support of using a public speaking challenge as a Phase 3 registrational endpoint for approval makes SAD an attractive, potentially more rapid path-to-market indication to further explore in clinical development.